Suburb overview

 Cons

 Kilburn's population of 5,633 sits 52% above the South Australia suburb median of 3,699, giving it a wider tenant and buyer catchment than the average SA locality.
 Kilburn's median household income of $61,308/year is 24% below the South Australia suburb median ($80,964) — this is an affordability play where returns lean on yield and patient capital growth rather than demographic premium.
-Rent of $270/week (79% coverage of the $1,472/month median mortgage) leaves a gap of roughly $302/month that a typical investor bridges with negative gearing, depreciation and capital growth.
+Median rent of $500/week (as at Jan–Mar 2026, Consumer & Business Services (SA)) equates to roughly $2,167/month — about 147% of the $1,472/month median mortgage repayment recorded at the 2021 Census.
+On those figures rental income covers most or all of the recorded repayment, but repayments on new loans have risen with interest rates since 2021, so re-run the coverage at today's rates before treating this as a cash-flow suburb.
 At 8 km from the Adelaide CBD, Kilburn sits inside the high-demand inner ring — properties here compete directly with the city's employment, transport and amenity networks.
 Only 42% of dwellings are separate houses (vs 73% state median), so this is a unit-heavy market where body-corporate decisions and strata supply meaningfully shape investor returns.

 This suburb suits long-term investors looking for a balance of rental yield and capital growth.
 Schools and transport underpin family demand.
-Local rents consume roughly 23% of household income — a useful sanity check on tenant affordability.
+At the 2021 Census, local rents consumed roughly 23% of household income — a dated but useful sanity check on tenant affordability.

 How Kilburn stacks up against the median of all South Australia suburbs in our dataset.
 Positive values mean Kilburn sits above the state median; negative means below.